AanshOjha/Flask-Photo-Album-App/readme.md

 ## Hosting in Ubuntu VM
-1. Git clone this reposoitory.
+1. Git clone this repository.
 2. Go to the folder
 3. Create virtual environment
    ```sh